-If you're working with multiple showcases, you may sometimes find yourself wanting to duplicate certain slides between showcases.
+If you're working with lots of presentations, you may need to duplicate certain slides.

-Let's assume you have two showcases, one that already has the content to be copied completely set up, and one that is mostly complete but needs a section copied over from the original showcase, here's what you'd do.
+Let's assume you have two presentations: one that has the content completely set up and one that is nearly complete but needs a section copied over from the original presentation.

-We're going to call the showcase that has the slides already in place the "origin" showcase, and the showcase that needs slides copied into it the "destination" showcase.
+We're going to call the presentation that has everything set up already the 'origin' presentation; we'll call the presentation that needs slides copied into it the 'destination' presentation.

-2. Create a new blank hotspot where you want those copied slides to sit.
+Create a blank hotspot where you want the copied slides to sit.

-4. By default, the existing slides dialog shows you all the slides from the current showcase.
+By default, the 'Existing Slides' dialog will display the slides from the current presentation.

-If you want to copy slides from a different showcase, you would use the 'Copy slide(s)' link at the bottom of the pop up box.
+To copy slides from a different presentation, click 'Copy slide(s)' at the bottom of the dialog box.

-The first option is whether you want the slides to the left and right of the selected slide to also be copied.
-If the slide you have selected is part of a slideshow, this means that all of the slides in the slideshow will also be copied along with your selected slide.
+- Under 'Include' you can choose whether you want the slides to the left and right of the selected slide to be copied as well.
+If the slide is part of a slideshow, this means that all of the slides in the slideshow will be copied along with your selected slide.

 This option is ticked by default.

-To prevent this, the dialog will be telling you exactly how many slides you are copying.
-In our example it's 1.
-If this number looks high compared to the number of slides you intend to copy, consider turning off one or other of the checkboxes.
-Double check!
+To prevent this, the dialog will tell you exactly how many slides you are copying.
+If this number looks high compared to the number of slides you intend to copy, consider unchecking one or both of the checkboxes.

-Note that the editor needs to be reloaded in order to copy slides across properly, so you may have to wait a tick for this process to occur.
+Note: The editor needs to be reloaded for the slides to copy properly, so you may have to wait a tick for this process to finish.

-- The slides that you copy will not reflect any further changes that you make to the original slides in the origin showcase.
-So if the content in your origin showcase changes, you may want to recopy those same slides into your destination showcase again at a later date.
+- If you make any changes to the slides in the origin presentation, these changes will not appear in the destination presentation.
+You'll have to recopy those same slides into your destination presentation at a later date.

-To do this, you would remove the link to the existing slides that you already copied, and then you could copy a set of slides into the showcase again, using the same process as above.
+To do this, remove the link to the slide(s) that you already copied and then copy the slide(s) into the presentation again, using the same process as above.

-- If you find yourself removing links to slideshows & copied slides often, you may want to clean up these unused slides so that they don't clutter up your existing slides dialog or get confusing.
-You can remove unused slides from the find slides option top left above your showcase - for more details, click here.
+- If you find yourself recopying slides often, you may want to clean up the unused slides so they don't clutter up your 'Existing Slides' dialog box.
+You can remove unused slides by clicking the 'Find' icon in the toolbar above your showcase.